sammyd/sammyd.github.com/_posts/2016-12-18-bringing-dead-projects-back-to-life-with-docker.md

 title: "Bringing dead projects back to life with Docker"
 date: 2016-12-8 20:39:04 +0700
 comments: true
-tags: [docker, linux, rails]
+tags: [docker, rails]
 cover: /assets/covers/misty_pier.jpg
 navigation: true
 ---

 This Saturday I found myself working on three separate ruby-on-rails projects.
 Three projects, with three different deployment strategies:

-1. The project I’m currently working on is Rails 5, and we have a docker-based development and deployment strategy.
-When a branch is merged into the `development` branch, docker hub builds a new image, which we can then deploy to the staging server via slack.
-Getting this set up was a fair amount of up-front work, but now we’ve got the docker file, it’s fairly easy to maintain.
+1. The project I’m currently working on is Rails 5, and we have a Docker-based development and deployment strategy.
+When a branch is merged into the `development` branch, Docker hub builds a new image, which we can then deploy to the staging server via slack.
+Getting this set up was a fair amount of up-front work, but now we’ve got the Docker file, it’s fairly easy to maintain.
 2. A project I started about 5 years ago that’s running happily on Heroku.
 This project was originally Rails 3.0, but I updated it to Rails 4.1 about a year ago.
 Since then I've not touched it much, but had to make a few small cosmetic changes this weekend.
 This was really easy to do with a Heroku deployment—I made the changes, deployed to staging to check they were OK, and then up to production.
 It would have been harder if I’d wanted to do spin up a local server, but the changes I made didn’t require it.
 3. An app I started about 4 years ago, and haven’t touched for nearly 3 years.
 This was written (and is still running) Rails 3.2, and uses Capistrano for deployment.
 All I wanted to do was update the mail server details.
 A three-line change.
 It took nearly 3 hours to complete.